 Whenever you’re speaking in public, carefully check that all of the facts included in your presentation are accurate and up-to-date.

 Your audience can check them on their smartphones in seconds, just as I did with the song lyrics.

-If they find just one of the figures or facts you’ve given are incorrect, they will start wondering if all the other information is correct and your credibility will be destroyed.
+If they find just one figure or fact that you’ve given is incorrect, they will start wondering if all the other information is correct and your credibility will be destroyed.